 Connected to the shoreline of Edinburgh, Cramond Island is a great place to visit.
-Head out at low tide across the causeway and admire the amazing views over towards Granton and Leith, explore old ruins, as well as fascinating remains of World War I and II defences.
+Head out at low tide across the causeway and admire the amazing views over towards Granton and Leith, explore old ruins, and see fascinating remains of World War I and II defences.
 Make sure you check the weather and tide forecasts before setting out.

 Travelling by train is a great way to sit back and relax, all whilst taking in the beautiful landscapes that pass you by.
-From misty mountains, scenic glens, sparkling lochs and quaint villages, there are spectacular sights to see no matter where in Scotland you travel to.
-Hop aboard one of the many steam trains that chug its way up and down the country, from The Jacobite Steam Train in the Highlands and The Belmond Royal Scotsman in Edinburgh, to the Strathspey Steam Railway in Aviemore, there are plenty of journeys and routes you can explore that make for a great family-friendly day out.
+From misty mountains and scenic glens to sparkling lochs and quaint villages, there are spectacular sights to see no matter where in Scotland you travel to.
+Hop aboard one of the many steam trains that chug their way up and down the country, from The Jacobite Steam Train in the Highlands and The Belmond Royal Scotsman that departs from Edinburgh, to the Strathspey Steam Railway in Aviemore, there are plenty of journeys and routes you can explore that make for a great family-friendly day out.

 Scotland is home to many a spa break, pamper day and luxury getaway in extravagant locations up and down the country.
 Treat yourself to a spa day, or a night or two away, to enjoy luxurious spa treatments, decadent afternoon tea, enchanting views and a truly tranquil atmosphere.
-Some popular spots are the Old Course Resort & Spa in St Andrews, Stobo Castle in Peebles, and Knock Castle Hotel & Spa in Crieff, but there are hundreds more that offer indulgent treatments to enjoy.
+Some popular spots include the Old Course Resort & Spa in St Andrews, but there are hundreds more that offer indulgent treatments to enjoy.

 Join in with one of the oldest equestrian festivals in the world and experience true horsemanship, pageantry and community spirit across the towns of the Scottish Borders when the annual Common Ridings charge into town.
 These ridings have a deep-rooted history in the towns and date back to the late 13th century to a time when the Borders Reivers would raid and pillage the lands around the Anglo-Scots border.
 Today’s residents commemorate the times when their forbearers patrolled the boundaries of their settlements on horseback, defending against these fearsome marauders.